-Join us Friday November 9th, 2018 at 7 p.m. at Palace Theatre & Art Bar (formerly the Conservatory), 5813 Airport Way South, Seattle 98108.
+Join us for our last show of the year on Friday December 14th, 2018 at 7 p.m. at Palace Theatre & Art Bar (formerly the Conservatory), 5813 Airport Way South, Seattle 98108.
 The Palace Theatre & Art Bar is a Seattle art space and coffeehouse, community meeting place, and artists’ workshop in Seattle’s Georgetown neighborhood, a growing and glowing arts haven in Seattle near I-5, just north of Boeing Field.
 Beer, wine, cider, and food will be available for purchase before and after the show, and during intermission.

 Suggested donation of $10.

 Devin has a BA in Creative Writing and Theatre, and an MA in clinical psychology.
 She worked in social services for many years, while also working in theater and film.
 Recently, though, she’s been narrowing her scope to be more focued on writing; she just completed her 3rd season editing scripts for the SyFy show ZNation.
 Her work was last seen at SPS in the spring, when her short play, Not Food For Monsters, was presented as part of an evening of work by local female playwrights.
 She is currently working on an expanded version of that story.
 Devin will be directing a play for Burien Actors’ Theatre during the playwrights’ festival this coming spring.